syncfusion-content/blazor-docs/blazor/barcode/qrcodegenerator.md

 ## Customizing the Barcode dimension

-The dimension of the barcode can be changed using the [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.SfQRCodeGenerator.html#Syncfusion_Blazor_BarcodeGenerator_SfQRCodeGenerator_Height) and [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.SfQRCodeGenerator.html#Syncfusion_Blazor_BarcodeGenerator_SfQRCodeGenerator_Width) properties of the barcodegenerator.
+The dimension of the barcode can be changed using the [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.SfQRCodeGenerator.html#Syncfusion_Blazor_BarcodeGenerator_SfQRCodeGenerator_Height) and [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.SfQRCodeGenerator.html#Syncfusion_Blazor_BarcodeGenerator_SfQRCodeGenerator_Width) properties of the barcode generator.

 ```cshtml
 @using Syncfusion.Blazor.BarcodeGenerator